act-rules/act-rules.github.io/_rules/SC1-1-1-css-image.md

 ### Selector

-Single element, which background property contains one or more URIs
+Select all elements that has one or more of the following properties, containing one or more URIs:

 - `object.style.background.match(url)`
 - `object.style.backgroundImage.match(url)`